Representations of \'etale groupoids on $L^p$-spaces: Disintegration of representations

 \section{Disintegration of representations}

-Throughout this section, we let $G$ be a locally compact groupoid and $ \Sigma $ be an inverse subsemigroup of $\Sigma _{c}(G)$ that generates the topology of $G$.
-Denote by $\Sigma _{c}$ the inverse semigroup of precompact elements of $\Sigma $.
+Throughout this section, we let $G$ be an étale groupoid and $\Sigma $ be an inverse subsemigroup of $\Sigma _{c}(G)$ that forms a basis for the topology of $G$.
 Let $\lambda $ be a $\sigma $-finite measure on a standard Borel space $Z$.